swells/text-to-speech/README.md

 ```

 I not confident that the `CLIENT_ID` is needed or not?
 The `SUBSCRIPTION`
 however is a must.
-You can can your subscription key by:
+You can get your subscription key by:

 1. [Sign up](http://www.projectoxford.ai/speech) to use the Speech APIs
 2. Login into the Azure portal